 - A 400-pound female suffering from red tide exposure from Ft.
 Myers on Jan.
 13 (#301);

 - A 325-pound male suffering from red tide exposure from Bonita Springs on Jan.
 17 (#302); and

 - A 220-pound female orphan with cold stress from Pinellas Park on Jan.
 28 (#303).

 “As the only critical care manatee facility on the West Coast of Florida, we are pleased to have the capacity and expertise to make a meaningful contribution to the wild population of these treasured Florida species,” said Dr. Larry Killmar, VP of animal science and conservation.

 The most recent data collected by the Florida Fish and Wildlife Conservation Commission (FWC) in the winter 2011 synoptic survey counted 4,834 wild manatees in Florida waters.
 The survey method provides a minimum count of manatees statewide, but it does not provide a population estimate.

-The David A. Straz Jr. Manatee Hospital at Tampa’s Lowry Park Zoo is the only non-profit hospital in the world specifically dedicated to critical care for injured, sick and orphaned wild manatees.
+The David A. Straz, Jr. Manatee Critical Care Center at Tampa’s Lowry Park Zoo is the only non-profit hospital in the world specifically dedicated to critical care for injured, sick and orphaned wild manatees.
 The Zoo works in partnership with the U.S. Fish and Wildlife Service, the Florida Fish and Wildlife Conservation Commission and its Florida Wildlife Research Institute to rescue, rehabilitate and release Florida’s endangered manatees.
 The Zoo has received a $500,000 challenge match from Tampa residents Marylou and Jim Bailey dedicated to make significant improvements to the Zoo’s manatee facilities.
 Every two dollars received from the community will be matched by one dollar from the Bailey family to raise a total of $1.5 million.